-- (a) QUIZZES: Quizzes will take 25% of the overall grade.
-There will be a quiz each week (except during exam weeks).
-The quizzes will be directly from the homework (and may involve turning in your homework solutions).
-You may drop your two lowest quiz scores.
-There will be no make up quizzes for absences that are not college authorized (that's where the dropped scores come in). - (b) EXAMS: We will have two midterms, one at the end of week 5 (Thursday, Oct 1), one at week 10 (Thursday, Nov 5) and a final exam.
+We'll discuss turning in solutions later (sometimes this can be done electronically).
+Collectively, homework will account for 25% of the overall grade.

+- EXAMS:

+We will have two midterms, one during week 5 (Tuesday, Sep 30), one at week 11 (Tuesday, Nov 11) and a final exam.
 They will all be weighted equally, and will take 75% of the overall grade.
 Some of these may have a take home (Matlab) component.